secretstartups/handbook/customer-success/solutions-architects/sa-practices/value-stream-assessments/index.html.md

 #### Internal Preparation Meeting

-It is extremely important to have an internal preparation meeting(can be async) prior to pitching a Value Stream Assessment to the customer.
+It is extremely important to have an internal preparation meeting (can be async) prior to pitching a Value Stream Assessment to the customer.
 The goal of the meeting is to be able to discuss:
-- The opportunity (should include SFDC link)
+- The opportunity (should include SFDC link for SA engagement)
+   - The opportunity for a CSM lead Value Stream Assessment could be to expand into a new stage, rather than it being a financial opportunity in SFDC.
 - The key players & their roles
 - What metrics are these key players measured by
 - Any OKRs for these key players that the account team is aware of